cockroachdb/docs/src/current/v22.2/striim.md

     - If you are migrating from PostgreSQL, MySQL, Oracle, or Microsoft SQL Server, [use the **Schema Conversion Tool**](../cockroachcloud/migrations-page.html) to convert and export your schema.
 Ensure that any schema changes are also reflected on your tables.

     {{site.data.alerts.callout_info}}
     All tables must have an explicitly defined primary key.
-For more guidance, see [Migrate Your Database to CockroachDB](migration-overview.html#step-1-convert-your-schema).
+For more guidance, see the [Migration Overview](migration-overview.html#step-1-convert-your-schema).
     {{site.data.alerts.end}}

 ## Migrate and replicate data to CockroachDB